-If we compare to the 2016 survey, the percentage of NOCs who feel responsible for Security Management decreased from 63% to 45% (if we considered only the respondents who answered "Yes" or "No" the percentage would decrease from 77% to 66%).
+Compared to the 2016 survey, the percentage of NOCs who feel responsible for Security Management decreased from 63% to 45% (if we considered only the respondents who answered "Yes" or "No" the percentage would decrease from 77% to 66%).

 Chart 32 shows the software tools that NOCs use for Security Management.